Practice

 A.

 The statute of limitations sets the deadline to file personal injury laws.
 In Georgia, personal injury claims are generally subject to a two-year statute of limitations.
-With a few exceptions in both directions...
+With a few exceptions in both directions, most personal injury lawsuits in Georgia must be filed within two years of the accident.
 CONTINUE READING

 Q.